PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 Please note that this UCA position is different from pre-Spring'26 iterations of the course due to our introduction of code reviews -- we ask for your flexibility and feedback with responsibilities as they may evolve throughout the semester.

-**Responsibilities :**

-- Dedicate 4 hours throughout the semester to prepare for and run oral exams.

-- Hold 8 office hours throughout the semester, before some programming assignments.

 **Requirements:**